 How to deal: Have a Plan B organised in case the weather doesn’t cooperate, and photo-friendly umbrellas handy for shade or shelter.
 If you’ve got your backups sorted, you can switch that radar off and enjoy the lead up to your day.

-2. Whether you could’ve found a better option.
+2. Whether you could’ve found a better alternative.

 It’s easy to feel that pang of regret when you see another wedding idea you love after you’ve signed on the dotted line.
 Buyer’s remorse can kick in at any time – but is it real?